Thinking about Moving to Kelowna? Learn what

 Kelowna Food & Wine

-Known for its hot summers and temperate winters, Kelowna is quickly becoming the another great food destination.
+Known for its hot summers and temperate winters, Kelowna is quickly becoming another great food destination.
 Using the freshest local ingredients, Kelowna's top chefs bring you innovative creations to wow your senses.
 A few of the local favourites include.

 - Waterfront Wines focuses on comfort food reinvented with fresh, seasonal ingredients and paired with an excellent selection of wines.
 The restaurant is led by Mark Filatow, who is both a chef and sommelier and whose expertise is evident in all areas of the restaurant’s menu.